 The anaphora is part of what Aristotle recognized as art in rhetoric and is an advantage that rhetoric has over straight “scientific” expository speech in calling people to action.

 Dr. King recognized the emotive power of rhetoric.
 It is this power that moves listeners to action when pure logic cannot.
 It’s at the heart of the persuasive presentation.

 Steve Jobs, too, utilized the technique for a different purpose.

 A more mundane purpose – the selling of electronics.

 “As you know, we’ve got the iPod, best music player in the world.
 We’ve got the iPod Nanos, brand new models, colors are back.
 We’ve got the amazing new iPod Shuffle.”

 The anaphora is just one example of an especially powerful rhetorical technique.
 It can imbue your business presenting with persuasiveness.

 And there’s more . . . so much more available to you.

 Business Presentation expert Nancy Duarte provides a comprehensive list of 16 rhetorical devices that Jobs used for his business presentations.
 Devices that you can use as well.

-Perhaps not as transcendent as Dr. Martin Luther King, but certainly especially powerful presenters in our own bailiwicks.
+Perhaps not as transcendent as Dr. Martin Luther King’s, but certainly especially powerful and persuasive presentations in our own bailiwicks.